gaphor/gaphor/docs/datamodel.md

 have been made 1:n.
 These are all small changes and should not restrict the usability of Gaphor's model.

-The biggest change is the addition of a whole new class: Diagram.
+The biggest change is the addition of a whole new class: `Diagram`.
-Diagram is inherited from Namespace and is used to hold a diagram.
-It contains a `gaphas.canvas.Canvas` object which can be displayed on screen by a `DiagramView` class.
+Diagram is part of the modeling core.
+It contains instances of type `Presentation`.

-## UML.Element
+## gaphor.core.modeling.Element

 ```{eval-rst}
 .. autoclass:: gaphor.core.modeling.Element